-Shareholders will be asked to vote for the appointment of the external auditors and the authorization of the directors to fix the remuneration of the external auditors.
-Deloitte LLP are the Corporation's external auditors and have so served since February 9, 2006.
-The Board of Directors, on the recommendation of the Audit Committee, proposes that Deloitte LLP be re-appointed as external auditors of the Corporation for the 2023 fiscal year.
-Except where authority to vote with respect to the appointment of auditors is withheld, the persons named in the accompanying form of proxy will vote in favour of the appointment of Deloitte LLP.
-The appointment of Deloitte LLP will be decided by a simple majority of votes at the Meeting.
+At the Meeting, holders of Voting Class A Common Shares will be asked to vote for the appointment of the external auditors and the authorization of the directors to fix the remuneration of the external auditors.
+The Board of Directors, on the recommendation of the Audit Committee, proposes that KPMG LLP be newly appointed as external auditors of the Corporation for the 2024 fiscal year, to serve until the end of the next annual general meeting or until their successor is appointed.
+Except where authority to vote with respect to the appointment of auditors is withheld, the persons named in the accompanying form of proxy will vote in favour of the appointment of KPMG LLP.
+The appointment of KPMG LLP will be decided by a simple majority of votes at the Meeting.